Gender equality: Gendered arrangements of work and care

 Since the 1950s, social scientists as well as feminists have increasingly criticized gendered arrangements of work and care and the male breadwinner role.
 Policies are increasingly targeting men as fathers as a tool of changing gender relations.

 Shared earning/shared parenting marriage, that is, a relationship where the partners collaborate at sharing their responsibilities inside and outside of the home, is often encouraged in Western countries.

 Western countries with a strong emphasis on women fulfilling the role of homemakers, rather than a professional role, include parts of German speaking Europe (i.e. parts of Germany, Austria and Switzerland); as well as the Netherlands and Ireland.
 In the computer technology world of Silicon Valley in the United States, New York Times reporter Nellie Bowles has covered harassment and bias against women as well as a backlash against female equality.

 Females are underrepresented in science, technology, engineering and mathematics (STEM) at all levels of society.
 Fewer females are completing STEM school subjects, graduating with STEM degrees, being employed as STEM professionals, and holding senior leadership and academic positions in STEM.
 This problem is exacerbated by the gender pay gap; family role expectations; lack of visible role models or mentors; discrimination and harassment; and bias in hiring and promotion practices.

 A key issue towards insuring gender equality in the workplace is the respecting of maternity rights and reproductive rights of women.
 Different countries have different rules regarding maternity leave, paternity leave and parental leave.
 Another important issue is ensuring that employed women are not de jure or de facto prevented from having a child.
 In some countries, employers ask women to sign formal or informal documents stipulating that they will not get pregnant or face legal punishment.
 Women often face severe violations of their reproductive rights at the hands of their employers; and the International Labour Organization classifies forced abortion coerced by the employer as labour exploitation.
 Other abuses include routine virginity tests of unmarried employed women.

+Gendered arrangements of conscription

+Military and conscription has been historically generally gender inequal.
+Increasingly women are included in the military.
+Currently only a few countries in the world, including Norway and Sweden, have gender-equal formal rules for conscription.
+Gender Equality Indices have been criticized for neglecting conscription as a source of formal gender inequality.